GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (157) .md

 * You may affect an additional corpse to allow an additional crreature to transport.
 They may exit through the same corpse or a different corpse.

 **Critical Failure**: The corpse explodes, inflicting a cutting, necrotic, and piercing attack against you- in order.
 The cutting attack has disadvantage.
 If one of thise attacks is successful against you, the following attacks each get an instance of advantage.

+#### Jet

+**Minimum Tier**: 5

+**Casting Time**: 2 actionss

+**Effect**: You create a tap to access a supernatural source of damaging fluid, producing a jet of acid 15 yards in a line which is .5 feet high and wide.
+Everything in the line is subject to an acid attack, which is resolved in the order of nearest (to point of origin) to farthest.
+This spell can break through intersposing barriers so long as the total thickness is no greater than a number of half feet equal to the spell's tier.

+If the spell check is a critical success, you may change the effect of a critical hit by this attack to be that of any one exotic damage type.
+Additionally, if the attack would qualify to damage armor, it also inflicts an attack of that type.

+**At Higher Tiers**: In addition to the benefits noted above, each tier beyond the minimum increases the distance of the jet by 1 yard.

+**Critical Failure**: Your attempt at conjuring the spray has failed horribly.
+Inflict an acid attack against everything within a number of feet equal to the spell's tier (including yourself), and then a number of acid attacks against yourself equal to half of the spell's tier (round down).

 #### Jinx